I Before C Except After E

 Conclusion

 The "i before e, except after c" rule, while a seemingly simple guide to English spelling, is ultimately a complex and often unreliable tool.
 Its numerous exceptions and limitations highlight the challenges of mastering English orthography.
-However, understanding the rule's origins, limitations, and common exceptions can help learners navigate the complexities of spelling and develop a more nuanced approach to writing.
+Still, understanding the rule's origins, limitations, and common exceptions can help learners handle the complexities of spelling and develop a more nuanced approach to writing.
 By supplementing the "i before e, except after c" rule with a broader understanding of word origins, pronunciation, and spelling patterns, learners can improve their spelling skills and gain confidence in their ability to communicate effectively.